RefBari/BlackHoles.jl/docs/src/index.md

 [^Thorne1995]:
     > Lumonisities $>10^{47}$ ergs, brighter than all the stars in the universe Thorne, Kip S. "Gravitational waves." arXiv preprint gr-qc/9506086 (1995).

+!!! note "The Neural DynAMO Project"
+    The Neural DynAMO project seeks to achieve the following goal: predict an approximate spacetime metric of a binary black hole system from its gravitational wave signal alone.
+In particular, the code developed as part of this project will result in the following:
+    - The orbital dynamics corresponding to the gravitational wave for a non-precessing, equatorial binary black hole system
+    - The spacetime metric corresponding to the orbital dynamics of a binary system
+    - Parameter estimation of the multipole moments of the black holes from the spacetime metric via Ryan's Theorem

+For a binary black hole system, the dominant $h^{22}$ mode is given by
 $$h^{22}(t) \sim \frac{1}{r}(\ddot{I}_{xx} - \ddot{I}_{yy} - 2i\ddot{I}_{xy})$$

 The above terms are given by